kdl-org/kdl/README.md

 // Multiple values are supported, too bookmarks 12 15 188 1234

-// Nodes can have attributes
+// Nodes can have properties
 author "Alex Monad" email="alex@example.com" active=true

 // Nodes can be arbitrarily nested